List of artificial objects leaving the Solar System: Planetary exploration probes

 Although other probes were launched first, Voyager 1 has achieved a higher speed and overtaken all others.
-Voyager 1 overtook Voyager 2 a few months after launch, on 19 December 1977.
-It overtook Pioneer 11 in 1983, and then Pioneer 10—becoming the probe farthest from Earth—on February 17, 1998.
-Voyager 2 is moving faster than all other probes launched before it; it overtook Pioneer 11 in the late 1980s and will overtake Pioneer 10 in 2023.
+Voyager 1 overtook Voyager 2 a few months after launch, on December 19, 1977.
+It overtook Pioneer 11 in 1981, and then Pioneer 10—becoming the probe farthest from the Sun—on February 17, 1998.
+Voyager 2 is moving faster than all other probes launched before it; it overtook Pioneer 11 in the late 1980s and then Pioneer 10 — becoming the second-farthest spacecraft from the Sun — in July 2023.

-Depending on how the "Pioneer anomaly" affects it, New Horizons will also probably pass the Pioneer probes, but will need many years to do so.
-It will not overtake Pioneer 11 until the 22nd century, will not overtake Pioneer 10 until the end of that century, and will never overtake the Voyagers.
+Depending on how the "Pioneer anomaly" (heat radiating from the power source) affects it, New Horizons will also probably pass the Pioneer probes, but will need many years to do so.
+It will overtake Pioneer 11 in 2143, and will overtake Pioneer 10 in 2314, but will never overtake the Voyagers.

 Speed and distance from the Sun

 To put the distances in the table in context, Pluto's average distance (semi-major axis) is about 40 AU.

-Note: Data above as of February 24, 2023.
+Note: Data above as of July 15, 2025.
 Source: JPL, heavens-above.com, and for New Horizons.